Atharva-Kanherkar/zlux-app-server/README.md

 ### Building & Developing
 To build the App Server and Apps, the following is required:

-* **NodeJS** - v14.x minimum (except v14.17.2) up to v16.x
+* **NodeJS** - v16.x minimum up to v18.x

-Note & TODO: Node 17+ will fail on Windows when running full zlux build, [more information in this thread.](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
-An upgrade solution needs to be applied across multiple failing components
+**Note & TODO:** Node 17+ will fail on Windows when running full zlux build, [more information in this thread.](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
+An upgrade solution needs to be applied across multiple failing components.

+**Note:** Some plugins may not install/build with 16, some will not with 18.
+It is recommended to have both versions present to troubleshoot issues.
+Example errors include: `Error: error:0308010C:digital envelope routines::unsupported [...]` (may occur with 16).
+For switching Node versions, avoid using `nvm` for Windows, as it is known to cause bugs.

 * **npm** - v6.4 minimum